bobjuventus/UdacityNanodegree/RoboND-Kinematics-Project/writeup.md

 In `IK_debug.py`, I have tested all 4 test cases.
 Here are the results.
 * For <img src="https://latex.codecogs.com/gif.latex?t_{WC}" title="t_{WC}" />, errors are all very small.
 * For thetas, some of them are very small, but some of them are way off.
 This is due to multiple IK solutions given an EE pose.
-* For FK verification, I added verification of quaternion and a 4th test case. **Notice:**, when using `.transpose()` to calculate inverse function, all errors are very small.
+* For FK verification, I added verification of quaternion and a 4th test case. **Notice:** when using `.transpose()` to calculate inverse function, all errors are very small.
 But when using `.inv("LU")` to calculate inverse function, the position errors are small but the quaternion errors are way off sometimes.
 Again, this error in quaternion is not always, only happens at certain joint angles.
 The 4th test case was included for this purpose, try out yourself!